dogmax/ModUI-Combat-Text-Standalone/readme.md

 # Mod UI Combat Text standalone
 Changes the scrolling combat text so it looks like the one from Mod UI.

 Might be buggy.
-I don't know.
+I don't know, but I haven't seen any bugs.